lamini-ai/lamini-examples/prompt_engineering.md

 Placing instructions or constraints like `"Write in one sentence."` at the end of the prompt is often recommended.
 Giving the model the chance to understand the context before encountering constraints can generally lead to more contextually appropriate and coherent responses.
-On the other hand, when instructions are placed at the beginning, the model may be immediately restricted, potentially leading to incomplete or cut-off responses.
+On the other hand, add constraints to the beginning of the prompt might lead to responses might be incomplete, inflexible (giving the same answer even for different questions), incoherent or less accurate.

 However, effectiveness of placing constraints at the beginning or end of a prompt can depend on the model and your specific use case.
 You may get comparable responses irrespective of whether the constraints are positioned at the beginning or the end.